seyilbaatyrbek/exam-solution/README.md

 - use the same indexing which we use in most programming language (starting with 0) and remember that 0 is also an even number.
   See the example for better understanding and ask questions if it is still unclear.
-- If the matrix has a negative integer throw an error with the following message: `Matrix should not contain negative integers.`
+- If the matrix has a negative integer throw an `ts: error` / `java: IllegalArgumentException` with the following message: `Matrix should not contain negative integers.`

 Write at least 2 different unit tests, one that tests normal operation and one that tests unexpected input.